A White Castle Valentine

 Coca Cola will again be available with an OU-P for Pesach.
 Aside from the New York metropolitan area, Coke will be available in Boston, Baltimore-Washington, Miami, Atlanta, Houston, Philadelphia, and Los Angeles.
 This year, in New York, Coca Cola items will be made with an OU-P in 2 liter bottles and in cans.
 Other locations will have more limited Coke items made in different sizes.
 All these items, of course, require the OU-P symbol.
 Most of the bottling plants servicing these markets will designate the Passover Coke items with a distinctive yellow cap in addition to the OU-P symbol on the cap or shoulder of the bottle.

-In addition to Coke and Pepsi products made with real sugar, you should also be able to find Dr. Brown’s, perhaps the best black cherry soda on the planet in Kosher for Passover form.
+In addition to Coke and Pepsi products made with real sugar, you should also be able to find nationally Dr. Brown’s, perhaps the best black cherry soda on the planet in Kosher for Passover form.
 And to further improve your Passover Coke, hit it with a shot of Passover formulated Fox’s U-Bet chocolate syrup.

 For more on Passover Coke, be sure to listen to this interesting NPR broadcast from 2004.